FarshidNooshi/Data-Structures-and-Algorithms-CE-course/README.md

 - [Final Project](#Final-Project)

 ## Overview
-  This repository contains my homework and the final project of the Data structure and algorithms course taught by Prof. Bagheri at the Amirkabir University of Technology.
+  This repository contains my homework and the final project of the Data structure and algorithms course taught by Prof. Bagheri at the Amirkabir University of Technology- Tehran Polytechnic.
   It was a privilege for me to have this class with him.
 We do have 4 homework and 1 final project. all of the solutions and files that have been uploaded here are correct and got full scores from the system tests, you can send me a message if you found a problem or question about the solutions, I'll be happy to respond.

 ## First Assignment
   basically, the first assignment was for analyzing the running time and complexity of some simple algorithms such as insertion sort. problems being solved by approaches like